-OMH/ DMH OASAS Description Code Only Description Index 037 P Personalized Recovery Oriented Services (PROS) - (OMH Only) 038 A Legislative - New York State Psychiatric Association - (OMH Only) 038 В Legislative - Medical Society of the State of New York - (OMH Only) 038 C Legislative - National Association of Social Workers New York State Chapter - (OMH Only) 038 E Legislative - North Country Behavioral Healthcare Network - (OMH Only) 038 F Legislative - Veteran Peer-to-Peer Pilot Programs - (OMH Only) Legislative - Demo Program for Counties - (OMH Only) - Demonstration program for 038 G counties impacted during state fiscal crisis year 2011-12 by the closure of state-operated hospitals licensed under Section 7.17 of the Mental Hygiene Law.
-Demonstration Grants - (OMH Only) - Local governments and service providers are granted State Aid of 100% of the net operating costs for approved demonstration projects.
-039 (Includes OMH general funds that are to be used for OMH adult program projects).
-037 OMH service providers using funding source code 039 must also indicate the funding source index in the funding source code index field on DMH-3.
-039 A Legislative Special - Assembly Items - (OMH Only) 039 C MICA - (OMH Only) 039 D Legislative Special Contracts - Senate - (OMH Only) - 100% 039 G Adult Family Support - (OMH Only) 039 J Forensics - (OMH Only) 039 L Psychiatric Rehabilitation - (OMH Only) 039 M Support Services to Consumers - (OMH Only) 039 P Clinical Infrastructure - Adult - (OMH Only) 039 Q Innovative Psychiatric Rehab - (OMH Only) 039 Z Psychiatric Center Rent - Adult - (OMH Only) effective 1/1/96.
-Demonstration Grants - (OPWDD Only - Article 41, Section 35, Title E, Mental Hygiene Law).
-The Commissioners of DMH may develop plans for three or more time limited demonstration programs, the purpose of which is to test and evaluate new methods 0.40 or arrangements for organizing, financing, staffing and providing services for the mentally 040 disabled in order to determine the desirability of such methods or arrangements.
+DMH Code # OMH/ OASAS Only Index Description 037 P Personalized Recovery Oriented Services (PROS) - (OMH Only) 038 A Legislative - New York State Psychiatric Association - (OMH Only) 038 В Legislative - Medical Society of the State of New York - (OMH Only) 038 C Legislative - National Association of Social Workers New York State Chapter - (OMH Only) 038 E Legislative - North Country Behavioral Healthcare Network - (OMH Only) 038 F Legislative - Veteran Peer-to-Peer Pilot Programs - (OMH Only) 038 G Legislative - Demo Program for Counties - (OMH Only) - Demonstration program for counties impacted during state fiscal crisis year 2011-12 by the closure of state-operated hospitals licensed under Section 7.17 of the Mental Hygiene Law.
+039 Demonstration Grants - (OMH Only) - Local governments and service providers are granted State Aid of 100% of the net operating costs for approved demonstration projects.
+(Includes OMH general funds that are to be used for OMH adult program projects).
+OMH service providers using funding source code 039 must also indicate the funding source index in the funding source code index field on DMH-3.
+020 A Legislative Special - Assembly Items - (OMH Only) 039 A C MICA - (OMH Only) Locidative Special Contracts - Constant (OMH Only) - 1000// 039 D Legislative Special Contracts - Senate - (OMH Only) - 100% 039 G Adult Family Support - (OMH Only) 039 I Legislative - Member Items 001 - (OMH Only) 039 J Forensics - (OMH Only) 039 L Psychiatric Rehabilitation - (OMH Only) 039 M Support Services to Consumers - (OMH Only) 039 P Clinical Infrastructure - Adult - (OMH Only) 039 Q Innovative Psychiatric Rehab - (OMH Only) 039 Z Psychiatric Center Rent - Adult - (OMH Only) effective 1/1/96.
+040 Demonstration Grants - (OPWDD Only - Article 41, Section 35, Title E, Mental Hygiene Law).
+The Commissioners of DMH may develop plans for three or more time limited demonstration programs, the purpose of which is to test and evaluate new methods or arrangements for organizing, financing, staffing and providing services for the mentally disabled in order to determine the desirability of such methods or arrangements.
 The demonstration programs required to be developed include at least one single system program for comprehensive services for OPWDD clients to be provided by local governments.
 The local government units receive grants from the department not to exceed 75% of net operating costs.
 Federal Community Mental Health Services Block Grant Funds - (OMH Only).
 For 041 100% of the net operating expenses incurred by local governments and voluntary providers in support of mental health programs for adults.
 042 Federal Medicaid Infrastructure Grant - (OMH Only) Federal Community Mental Health Services Block Grant Funds - (OMH Only).
-For 044 100% of the net operating expenses incurred by local governments and voluntary providers 044 in support of mental health programs for children and families.
-Children and Families Program Grants - (OMH Only).
-For 100% of the net operating 046 expenses incurred by local governments and voluntary providers in support of mental health programs for children and families (General Funds).
-046 A Clinical Infrastructure - Children and Families - (OMH Only) 046 С Coordinated Children's Services Initiatives - (OMH Only)
+For 044 100% of the net operating expenses incurred by local governments and voluntary providers in support of mental health programs for children and families.
+046 Children and Families Program Grants - (OMH Only).
+For 100% of the net operating expenses incurred by local governments and voluntary providers in support of mental health programs for children and families (General Funds).
+046 Α Clinical Infrastructure - Children and Families - (OMH Only)

-New York State Consolidated Fiscal Reporting and Subject: Appendix N - DMH Funding Source Codes Section: 47.0 Page: 47.4 Claiming Manual Reporting Period: July 1, 2012 to June 30, 2013 Issued: 05/13
+New York State Consolidated Fiscal Reporting and Subject: Appendix N - DMH Funding Source Codes Section: 47.0 Page: 47.4 Claiming Manual Reporting Period: January 1, 2014 to December 31, 2014 Issued: 11/14